Interflex with DML Estimators

 library(rmarkdown)

-This vignette gives a brief overview of estimating marginal (or partial) effects using the interflex pacakge, focusing on the Double/debiased Machine Learning (DML) estimator.
+This vignette gives a brief overview of estimating conditional marginal effects (CME) using the interflex pacakge, focusing on the Double/debiased Machine Learning (DML) estimator.
 This vignette walks through using DML estimators for different empirical setup, using both the simulating data and real-world data, including:

 DML Estimators